devils-eye/youtube-transcript-downloader/README.md

 # YouTube Transcript Downloader

-A web application that allows users to download transcripts from YouTube videos for RAG (Retrieval-Augmented Generation) or AI training purposes.
+A high-performance web application that allows users to download transcripts from YouTube videos for RAG (Retrieval-Augmented Generation) or AI training purposes.

 ## Features